-Assisted embryo hatching is a laboratory procedure that creates a "weak spot" in the egg shell of an embryo.
-For selected embryos, this increases the likelihood of the embryo being able to hatch out, implant, and result in a baby.
+Assisted embryo hatching is a laboratory procedure that creates a "weak spot" in the eggshell of an embryo.
+Used primarily for cryopreserved embryos, assisted hatching increases the likelihood of an embryo being able to hatch out, implant, and result in a baby.

-The picture shows an embryo after Assisted Hatching with an opening breaching the egg shell at 12 o’clock position.
+The picture above shows an embryo after assisted hatching with an opening breaching the eggshell at 12 o’clock position.

 Please use the following links for information about reproductive treatments at Bay IVF and to request a consultation.